rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

 ## Change is hard

 You might well be wondering at this point: "Wait, when *is* it okay to transmute a pointer to a `usize` during const evaluation?"
-And the answer is: "Never.
-It has always been undefined behavior, ever since const-eval added support for `transmute` and `union`."
+And the answer is: "Never."

+Transmuting a pointer to a usize during const-eval has always been undefined behavior, ever since const-eval added support for
+`transmute` and `union`.
 You can read more about this in the `const_fn_`{`transmute`,`union`} [stabilization report][cftu report], specifically the subsection entitled "Pointer-integer-transmutes".

 [cftu report]: https://github.com/rust-lang/rust/pull/85769#issuecomment-854363720

-Thus, we can see that the classification of this as UB during const evaluation is not a new thing at all.
+Thus, we can see that the classification of the above examples as UB during const evaluation is not a new thing at all.
 The only change here was that Miri had some internal changes that made it start detecting the UB rather than silently ignoring it.

-So we see that the Rust compiler has a shifting notion of what UB it will explicitly catch.
+This means the Rust compiler has a shifting notion of what UB it will explicitly catch.
 We anticipated this: RFC 3016, "const UB", explicitly [says](https://github.com/rust-lang/rfcs/blob/master/text/3016-const-ub.md#guide-level-explanation):